Jasonlhy/VSCode-Hungry-Delete/README.md

 ## Disable smart backspace

-To disable smart backspace, just set `hungryDelete.enableSmartBackspace` to be false in setting.
+To disable smart backspace, just set `hungryDelete.enableSmartBackspace` to be false in the setting.

 ```json
 {